AlacrisIO/alacrity/docs/paper.md

 There is a small wrinkle, however.
 Alacrity uses an information-flow security type system to ensure that participants do not accidentally reveal secret information.
-All information that only one participant knows is assumed to be secret.
+All information that only one participant knows is assumed to be secret until explicitly published.
 In this case, Alice's knowledge of the terms of the bet is secret.
-However, we do not hold the commitment secret, because it is the result of a hashing algorithm which does not reveal the values of the inputs, so Alacrity considers it public information automatically.
+However, Alice will readily publish her commitment: it is the result of a hashing algorithm which does not reveal the values of the inputs;
+but it will also commit her to not changing her hand later, without which Bob would refuse to play.
 Therefore, Alice needs to first declassify this information before performing the transfer.

+FRR I believe `declassify!` should be implicit in `publish!`.
+Can you imagine any scenario when the two don't go together?
+Also, a digest, while it reveals nothing about the data digested, can itself be used in further secret computations that warrant not publishing it yet (or ever at all).
+Therefore I do not think it should be automatically either declassified or published.
+Note that it would be interesting whether we could automatically prove (or even manually prove, but formally within the system) that in a program without commitment, the second participant to show their hand has a winning strategy, or conversely that there is no winning strategy (not even probabilistic?) if all the only knowledge we have about the other person's choice is the commitment and cryptography works.
+That is a next-level project, though.

 ```
-    @A declassify! wagerAmount;
-    @A declassify! escrowAmount;
     @A publish! wagerAmount, escrowAmount, commitA
        w/ (wagerAmount + escrowAmount);
     return;
 ```

-The first two lines perform the declassification, while the next two perform the publishing and payment to the contract.
+The first two lines perform the publishing and payment to the contract.
 The last line (`return;`) finishes the consensual block and returns to the next local block.
 After this statement, it is now consensual knowledge that Alice shared these three values and transferred the appropriate amount.

+FRR: Can we do without the `return` ?
+I believe it will be confusing things when we introduce functions that themselves involve interactions.
+The syntactic end of the block is its semantic end, modulo the merging of consecutive blocks with the same participant modality.
+What more, in a sequential program, the consensual parts can always be moved before or after the parts private to a single participant (depending on which block of published variables it depends on), such that we have a clear alternation between private and consensus blocks.

 There is no next local block, however, because there's no additional computation necessary.
 Instead, we move immediately to the next